 Influences of Gray

-Gray is calming and focused, it’s not loud or distracting which can help with concentration, and to clear the mind allowing you to think straight.
+The color gray is calming and focused, it’s not loud or distracting, which can help with concentration, and to clear the mind, allowing you to think straight.

 Gray is cold with no attachments, unemotional, none caring and also neutral.

 On a negative side gray, can be a sad and depressing color, depending on where and how it is used, gray can seem dull, old-fashioned and boring.